Dheeraj2k4/BusBooking/backend/README.md

-# Backend — KPi-Tech Bus Ticketing API
+# Backend — BusBooking API

 FastAPI service providing auth, bus management, booking, AI search, and admin analytics.
 See the [root README](../README.md) for the full architecture and